CAKE-com/pumble-node-sdk/docs/pumble-cli.md

 ### `pumble-cli login`

 Using `pumble-cli login` you will be prompted to enter your email address and the verification code that will be sent to your email.\
-After these steps you are logged in and ready to us the cli.\
+After these steps you are logged in and ready to use the cli.\
-If you need to login in another workspace simply use `pumble-cli login --force` or `pumble-cli logout && pumble-cli login`\
+If you need to log in to another workspace simply use `pumble-cli login --force` or `pumble-cli logout && pumble-cli login`\
 By default this command will save you authorization info in `~/.pumblerc` file.

 If you need to check in which workspace you are logged in use `pumble-cli info`